opencog/atomspace/opencog/persist/sql/README.md

 1) Provide OpenCog with a working memory, so that the AtomSpace could be stopped and restarted without requiring a data dump.
-That is, checkpointing should be possible: if the atomspace crashes, data is not lost.
+That is, checkpointing should be possible: if the AtomSpace crashes, data is not lost.
 By using a database, a file format does not need to be invented.
 By using a database, data integrity is assured.
-   By using incremental access, only those atoms that are needed get loaded into the atomspace; one does NOT have to do a bulk restore if one doesn't want to.
+   By using incremental access, only those atoms that are needed get loaded into the AtomSpace; one does NOT have to do a bulk restore if one doesn't want to.

 2) Provide an API for inter-server communications and atom exchange.
-   Multiple atomspaces can share data simply by sending atoms to, and retrieving atoms from the database.
+   Multiple AtomSpace can share data simply by sending atoms to, and retrieving atoms from the database.
 Although this may not be the fastest way to send just single atoms, most algorithms do not need to send just single atoms: they just need to share some atoms,